stanford-ppl/pir/docs/TROUBLESHOOTING.md

 ...
 ```
 Try `cp spatial/pir/bin/repositories ~/.sbt/repositories` and load sbt again.
-This repo uses sbt 1.1.1.
-If you have a old version of sbt, the default repositories uses http, which they now moved to https.
-This fix manually adds new urls for repositories in `~/.sbt/repositories`, which uses https.
+This repo uses sbt 1.1.1. sbt 0.13 uses http for the default repositories, which they now moved to https.
+This fix manually adds https urls for repositories in `~/.sbt/repositories`.
-Sbt then should download the required sbt version and you can remove the file once sbt 1.1.1 is downloaded.
+Sbt then should download the required sbt version and you can remove the file once the newer version
+of the sbt is downloaded.